-Documentation Agreement Amount Term Responsible Party Responsible for Retaining Procurement and Contract Documentation Any Amount Any Senior Director, Energy Operations or designee Pr ocurement Methodology Type of Procurement Agreement Amount Approving Entity Procurement Guidelines Accelerated Bids Any Amount If a short procurement timeframe is required, the JEA business unit may use an accelerated bid process to procure generating fuel by issuing a solicitation via email to all those on the appropriate JEA's bidders list.
+Documentation Procurement Methodology Type of Procurement Agreement Amount Approving Entity Procurement Guidelines Accelerated Bids Any Amount Senior Director, Energy Operations If a short procurement timeframe is required, the JEA business unit may use an accelerated bid process to procure generating fuel by issuing a solicitation via email to all those on the appropriate JEA's bidders list.
 All those on the Bidder's List shall receive the solicitation.
 Under this procurement method, JEA Fuels staff will receive bids directly from the bidders for quick evaluation and award of a contract.
 Unsolicited Offers Any Amount Senior Director, Energy Operations JEA may enter into contracts based on unsolicited offer for fuel, emissions allowances, and/or associated transportation of fuels without using a competitive bidding process.
 JEA may engage in negotiations with the party that provided the unsolicited offer to improve the terms, conditions and/or pricing.
 JEA will be allowed to take advantage of unsolicited offers when such procurements are determined to provide operational and/or economical advantage to JEA and acceptance of such offer is in JEA's best interest.
-Collaborative Procurement Agreements Any Amount JEA may participate in, sponsor, conduct, or administer a collaborative procurement agreement for the procurement of generating fuel, emission allowances, and/or associated transportation of generating fuels with one or more public or utility industry partners in accordance with an agreement entered into between the participants, when such action is deemed to be in the JEA's best interest.
+Collaborative Procurement Agreements Any Amount Senior Director, Energy Operations JEA may participate in, sponsor, conduct, or administer a collaborative procurement agreement for the procurement of generating fuel, emission allowances, and/or associated transportation of generating fuels with one or more public or utility industry partners in accordance with an agreement entered into between the participants, when such action is deemed to be in the JEA's best interest.
 Note -JEA's natural gas supply and hedging instruments are procured under a Cooperative Agreement with TEA, and the Cooperative Agreement dictates JEA's day to day purchases of natural gas.
-Loan or Sale Any Amount JEA may loan or sell Generating Fuels, Air Emission Allowances and/or transportation of Generating Fuels when it is in the best interest of JEA to do so.
+Loan or Sale Any Amount Senior Director, Energy Operations JEA may loan or sell Generating Fuels, Air Emission Allowances and/or transportation of Generating Fuels when it is in the best interest of JEA to do so.
 JEA will be reimbursed for expenses incurred and compensated at fair market value for services or product loaned or sold.